Revision

 acting in its sovereign and independent character, in order to form a more

-perfect confederation of states, establish justice, insure domestic tranquility
+perfect confederation of states, establish justice, ensure domestic tranquility

 and secure the blessings of liberty to ourselves and our posterity do ordain